ArmaanKatyal/query-cache/README.md

 - If the key is not found, the query is executed against the database (mongodb)
 - The result is stored in the cache
 - The result is returned to the client

+### When to invalidate the cache?
+The most straightforward way to handle these cases is to simply set a max time that a cached entry can stay in the cache before it is updated, usually referred to as time to live (TTL).